nichnet/GameBoy-Snake-in-C/README.md

-# GameBoy-Conways-Game-of-Life-in-C
-Conways Game of Life written in C for Gameboy
+## Gameboy Snake written in C

-This is Conway's Game of Life written in C for the Gameboy and compiled with GBDK.
+This is my implementation of Snake for the Gameboy.
+Written in C using GBDK.

-It is sitll a WIP.